-The Koc of is estimated as 25, using a measured log Kow of 0.05 and a regression-derived equation.
-According to a classification scheme, this estimated Koc value suggests that this material is expected to have very high mobility in soil.

-PERSISTENCE AND BIODEGRADABILITY: This product has not been tested for persistence or biodegradability.
-It is expected that some biodegradation will occur to this product; however, no specific information is known.
+The Koc of this material is estimated as 25, using a measured log Kow of 0.05 and a regression-derived equation.
+According to a classification scheme, this estimated Koc value suggests that this compound is expected to have very high mobility in soil.
+PERSISTENCE AND BIODEGRADABILITY: These products have not been tested for persistence or biodegradability.
+It is expected that some biodegradation will occur to these products; however, no specific information is known.
 The following information is available for the Proprietary Alcohol component.
+PROPRIETARY ALCOHOL: